 DUDLEY SMITH: Then perhaps you’d do well to stay away from him altogether.

-The care taken by director Curtis Hansen can be seen in every scene in the film, be it a jail melee’, a triple interrogation, and a stunning shotgun shootout, all of which could have been mucked up.
-Hansen is very straightforward and confident.
-Save for some gentle love scenes between Basinger and Crowe, the entire film is quick, sharp movement, punctuated by real or verbal violence.
+The care taken by director Curtis Hansen (who we sadly lost in 2016) is evident in every scene, be it a jail melee’, a triple interrogation, or a stunning shotgun shootout.
+Hansen is straightforward and confident, and the picture positively hurtles but it never feels pell mell.
+Save for some gentle interplay between Basinger and Crowe, the movie is quick, sharp movement, punctuated by real or verbal violence.
 It never, ever drags or becomes self-indulgent.
 You love what you are seeing but want it to be over because you want to see more.